SophiaG20/Reading-Notes102/README.md

-## Welcome to Sophia's Markdown Heavy reading-nptes01-102d40 Page
+## Welcome to Sophia's Markdown Heavy reading-notes01-102d40 Page

 #LetUsGrow

 ## Shout out to @Google @Apple @CodeFellows @Zoom @REMO

-#### Growth mindset in my own words
+#### Growth mindset in my own words:

 -A challenge and also the future
 -Growth mindset is essential to enjoying this class Versus failing it